Managing Vegetative Cover in a Gamebird Operation

 You folks came here to learn about planting and maintaining flight pen cover.
 We will get to that.
-But how I am going to approach this is science vs art.
-Now while one is not necessarily superior to the other, in raising pheasants each has their place.
+But now I am going to approach this as science versus art.
+Now while one is not necessarily superior to the other, in raising pheasants each has its place.

 A little over 20 years ago I was doing a fair amount of business as one of MacFarlane's flight birds growers.
 Then as the company started to develop the white meat pheasant I was encouraged to raise some of these as well.
 At the time these were being raised in flight pens.

-Now I’m not saying there is no science in flight birds.
-The results I have seen in selective breeding and genetics over the years has greatly improved the product we now raise.
+Now I'm not saying there are no science in-flight birds.
+The results I have seen in selective breeding and genetics over the years have greatly improved the product we now raise.
 A genetically superior flight pheasant based on performance is tantamount to a successful product.

-But what I am saying is with a meat pheasant it easy to measure your product.
-Feed conversion, age of butchering weight and so on.
-In flight pheasants it’s mostly in the performance.
+But what I am saying is with a meat pheasant it is easy to measure your product.
+Feed conversion, age of butchering weight, and so on.
+In-flight pheasants, it's mostly in the performance.
 A bird needs to be sleek as well.
 This is a little harder to measure, and harder yet to achieve.

-We will need a tall cover to protect the birds from the elements, yet from a birds eye view we will need a thick undergrowth, usually in the form of some type of grass.
-This is for hiding at a young age and give the birds something to pick at an early age to occupy their time.
+We will need a tall cover to protect the birds from the elements, yet from a birds-eye view, we will need a thick undergrowth, usually in the form of some type of grass.
+This is for hiding at a young age and giving the birds something to pick at an early age to occupy their time.
 So there are some sprays and chemicals that can be our friends, but usually in a lower than recommended dose.

 That is probably not the case on most farms, and where it is, it will be a small part of the production.
 So I will focus on managing cover with the idea of getting our first birds on the range when the cover is about 8 inches tall minimum, or the first week of June or so in the upper Midwest.

 One more note on planting corn in the pens, and that is population.
-When I was farming a crop farmer would plant at a population of 24,000 with 38 inch rows, then 28,000 with 30 inch rows.
-I understand now some of the row croppers are going to 22 or 20 inch rows and raising the population to 34,000 and above.
-Of course they need to add a fair amount of nitrogen to feed those seeds.
+When I was farming a crop farmer would plant at a population of 24,000 with 38-inch rows, then 28,000 with 30-inch rows.
+I understand how some of the row croppers are going to 22 or 20-inch rows and raising the population to 34,000 and above.
+Of course, they need to add a fair amount of nitrogen to feed those seeds.

 Broadcasting and lightly disking in is an option as well if you can calibrate the broadcaster to the correct population.

-Second best, would be if as your corn came to spike and then to 3 leaf, you go out and scout your pens you see some type of grass, perhaps foxtail.
+The second best would be if as your corn came to spike and then to 3 leaves, you go out and scout your pens you see some type of grass, perhaps foxtail.
 I would say great, we have this.
-Get out your paint brush and get artsy and grow some incredible cover.
-Let it all come up to the corn is 5 to 7 leaf, then spray the grass with half a dose of Accent.
+Get out your paintbrush and get artsy and grow some incredible cover.
+Let it all come up to the corn is 5 to 7 leaves, then spray the grass with half a dose of Accent.
 This figures to 1/3 ounce to the acre.
 I would put that much in 20 gallons of water and spray it over 1 acre of pens.
-It will not kill the grass, no no. You only want to hurt its feelings.
+It will not kill the grass, no-no. You only want to hurt its feelings.
 Let the corn get out ahead of it, it will canopy and the grass will struggle to come up as well.
-Soon you will have 6 foot corn and 2 feet of grass throughout.
+Soon you will have 6-foot corn and 2 feet of grass throughout.
 That is about perfect.

-There are some situations, where we have to bite the bullet and allow the ragweed to grow for early cover.
+There are some situations, where we have to bite the bullet and allow the ragweed to grow for an early cover.
 The good part is it gives us a lot of protection from the elements early.
-The bad parts are, allowed to grow it can tear up the tops of pens, rip the top apart by divider fences and leave nothing underneath, just stalks that resemble bamboo.
+The bad parts are, that allowing growing it can tear up the tops of pens, rip the top apart by divider fences and leave nothing underneath, just stalks that resemble bamboo.

 Still sometimes a new plant you do not want will pop up.
 It may come in with some straw, or a wild bird will poop one out on a fence post, or the wind will blow them in.
 Just always be ready.

 Once again, till ASAP, and this time plant oats in the pen.
-If the ground is not frozen and it’s dry enough to plant, this can be done as early as late February.
+If the ground is not frozen and it's dry enough to plant, this can be done as early as late February.
 That crop should jump up and suppress any other growth.
 Then in mid to late April, go back in and plant corn.
-The thinking being 2 fold.
-First when the corn begins to spike then go to 3 leaf, there will be enough oats to occupy the birds.
-The second, is to have the corn go to canopy and beyond and still have and undergrowth at the birds eye view.
+The thinking is 2 fold.
+First, when the corn begins to spike then go to 3 leaves, there will be enough oats to occupy the birds.
+The second is to have the corn go to the canopy and beyond and still have an undergrowth at the birds-eye view.
 If this works I recommend to the company we use this in all pens where we have a perineal ragweed issue.

 Most of us will use our pens for early birds, sell those off and reuse them a second time.
 The nice thing about Lambsquarter, it will regenerate the lower leaf area if the weather is still warm.
 It will do this even with young birds in the pens.
 Even with that, we will have very little undergrowth in the pens, so our density should be less for the first couple of weeks the birds are outside, longer if possible.

-As important as cover is, thick undergrowth, tall canopies and correct density, open space in the right place in the right amounts is critical.
+As important as the cover is, thick undergrowth, tall canopies, and correct density, open space in the right place in the right amounts are critical.

-Generally speaking 25% of the pens needs to be open.
+Generally speaking, 25% of the pens need to be open.
 This gives the birds space to dry out and sun after a rain event or even a heavy dew.
 We do not want them competing for open space any more than we want them competing for cover space.

 The way I found out this percentage was this.
-At one time I had a great deal of pens that were 30,000 square feet, or almost ¾ of an acre.
-I also had a 6 foot mower behind my tractor.
+At one time I had a lot of pens that were 30,000 square feet, or almost ¾ of an acre.
+I also had a 6-foot mower behind my tractor.
 Across the entire area of the pen, (I called them the fronts, the company here calls them the backs) where the feeders and waters are was mowed 15 feet back.
-I also mowed a perimeter and a cross in the pen.
+I also mowed a perimeter and across in the pen.
 It just seemed like a good idea to do this.
 It worked well and the birds did great.
 Then I got a call to speak on pen cover at a national convention.
 At that time I needed to know exactly what the open space was.
 I measured and it turned out it was 25%.

 When I looked at different pen sizes and looked at what I was mowing 25% was the benchmark.

-As the summer progresses, it may be necessary to go back into the pens and open things up if it get too overgrown.
+As the summer progresses, it may be necessary to go back into the pens and open things up if they get too overgrown.

 Space, The Final Frontier

 I have spoken a lot about space today as well as cover.
-Although density, and open space are important, more will go into your formula.
-Feeder space and water space are very important as well, so it takes these combinations along with good cover, and open space to produce a good looking, high performance flight bird.
+Although the density and open space are important, more will go into your formula.
+Feeder space and water space are very important as well, so it takes these combinations along with the good cover, and open space to produce a good-looking, high-performance flight bird.